Typeclasses

 }

-Bringing new types into the Haskell typeclass later on requires only an additional instance declaration and definition of the ? function for the new type.
+Bringing new types into the Haskell typeclass later on requires only an additional instance declaration and a definition of the ? function for the new type.
 Here the Char class is made an instance of Middle:

 Haskell